matildao/drink-demo-application/README.md

 # React Drink/Cocktail Demo Application

-This is an demo application for displaying cocktails and drinks.
+This is a demo application for displaying cocktails and drinks.
 The application uses the CocktailDB API with the test key for development.

 &nbsp;